er-contreras/Portfolio/README.md

 ## Skills

   - Know about HTML and CSS.
-  - Learn how to use figma.
+  - Ability to learn figma and new tools.

 ## Getting Started